DannyLuna17/BulletDroid/README.md

 python main.py
 ```

+## Contributing

+Thanks for your interest in contributing!
+Your contributions are highly appreciated.
+Feel free to open an issue or submit a pull request for any bugs/improvements.

+Please read the [Contributing Guidelines](https://github.com/LunaPy17/BulletDroid/blob/main/docs/contributing.md) for more details about how to contribute and support the project.

 ## License

 This project is licensed under the GNU General Public License v3.0 [License](https://github.com/LunaPy17/BulletDroid/blob/main/LICENSE).
 See the LICENSE file for details.